Alpha Natural Resources: Headquarters

-The Alpha Natural Resources-leased corporate office building in Bristol, Virginia was reportedly sold in February 2015 for $28 million to One Alpha Place LLC, registered in Delaware and owned by the publicly traded Kuwait Petroleum Corporation.
-The deal will apparently have no impact on the building's sole tenant (Alpha Natural Resources, LLC), which at the time had 22 years remaining on a 25-year lease.
+Alpha's corporate office building in Bristol, Virginia was reportedly sold in February 2015 for $28 million to One Alpha Place LLC, registered in Delaware and owned by the publicly traded Kuwait Petroleum Corporation.
+The deal will apparently have no impact on the building's sole tenant (Alpha), which at the time had 22 years remaining on a 25-year lease.

 Mines

-Before the merger with Massey Energy, Alpha Natural Resources had over 60 active mines in four US states.
+Before the merger with Massey Energy, Alpha had over 60 active mines in four US states.
 After the merger the number of mines reached 110-150.
 Notable ones include Belle Ayr Mine and Eagle Butte Mine (both in Wyoming).

 In Coal River East, Kingston Mining, located in Kingston, West Virginia, has some of the world's most sought-after met coal.

 Currently, Alpha affiliates operate approximately 60 mines and 22 prep plants.

 Black Bear Surface Mines was previously operated, but more recently is one of the company's two land restoration projects.
 The project was featured on the Discovery Channel.